hunterjackson/docs/source/blockchain.rst

 Since is a direct websocket connection the Source will only ever use one connector task at any point.
 There is no point spawning more and then have duplicate data.

-One thing to remember is the subscription API from blockchain doesn't offer an option to start from a given timestam.
+One thing to remember is the subscription API from blockchain doesn't offer an option to start from a given timestamp.
 This means if the connect worker is down then you will miss some data.

 The Sink connects to unconfirmed transaction!!
 Read more about the live data `here <https://blockchain.info/api/>`__